git-077-Rvraj/Blogify/Readme.md

 Although it may seem obvious that the editor used in a blogging platform needs to support multiple text editing options, it was a little challenging to find the appropriate solution to fit the needs of the current project.
 There were many WYSIWYG editors which provided sufficient documentation too, but in the end, the most optimal solution to the issue was to use the [CKeditor rich HTML editor](https://ckeditor.com/ckeditor-5/)'s React component implementation, with a custom toolbar configuration.
 The other options included [react-markdown-editor-lite](https://www.npmjs.com/package/react-markdown-editor-lite) and the [react-draft-wysiwyg](https://www.npmjs.com/package/react-draft-wysiwyg)

-### Responsive Design

-The Bootstrap classes allowed for the design of the app to become a responsive onw, without many custom CSS media queries.
-The app design is minimal by design, and the emphasis is laid on the blog posts itself, rather than the design of the app's compnents.
-The app also has PWA support due to React's ability to activate service workers to cache the required data, as set by the developer.
-It is not an ideal type of app structure to facilitate the PWA design, but it can work to cache specific blog posts incase it was already accessed beforehand.

 ### Dealing with an anonymous comment section